STIR/SHAKEN Inbound VerificationFollow

 Additional STIR/SHAKEN resources

-Note: STIR/SHAKEN is not deployed on legacy network devices such as inbound/outbound gateways "Bandwidth 7", "Bandwidth 9", & "Bandwidth Edge" devices.
-Calls traversing these routes will not be signed.
-If you would like to migrate to STIR/SHAKEN devices, please reach out to our Support Team.
+Note: STIR/SHAKEN is not deployed on legacy network devices such as inbound/outbound gateways "Bandwidth 7", "Bandwidth 9", and "Bandwidth Edge" devices.
+Calls traversing these routes won't be signed.
+If you'd like to migrate to STIR/SHAKEN devices, please open a ticket with your Bandwidth Support Team or hit us up at (855) 864-7776!

 Was this article helpful?